adrianokerber/spotify-dotnet/README.md

-# Spotify a simple CRUD - from Crescer
+# Spotify Library a simple CRUD

 This is my first project with [.NET](https://dotnet.microsoft.com/) creating a web service (ASP.NET) in a simple CRUD.